bobsanjo/PRIV/production_operation.md

 We will create a system that meets reliability requirements.

 *   **Reliability ranges:** the server operators are responsible for deciding the reliability targets that they are aiming for (for example, uptime).
-The servers should be able to meet a range of different reliabilities; this is important because often extremely high reliability comes with significant costs.
+The servers should be able to meet a range of different reliabilities.
+This is important because often extremely high reliability comes with significant costs.
 *   **Monitoring and alerting:** the ability to detect when servers fail, or stray from reliability targets, is necessary.
-Without this server operators cannot tell if the servers are performing correctly.
+Without this information server operators cannot tell if the servers are performing correctly.
 See [Monitoring protected audience API services][2] for details.
 *   **Risk management:** past outages will be tracked and documented together with changes that come out of them.
 This is used to both track system health over time and to make sure that known bugs are corrected.
 *   **Graceful degradation:** when servers are overwhelmed they should be able to shed traffic in a predictable way (while also alerting operators that they are in this state, as above).
 *   **Scale testing:** it is useful to know where the limits of the servers are.
 For example, how much traffic can one single instance handle before it is overwhelmed.